ab-5v/cool/README.md

 make test-cov
 ```

-It will generate `coverage.html`, you can browse it in your browser
+It will generate `coverage.html`, you can open it in your browser